 Application to this system the following transformation of variables

 give us the system

 Note that for the solvability of this system in nonnegative values $z_{i_1, \ldots, i_m}$ it is necessary that each $t_i$ is not greater than $W$.
-Sufficiency of this condition can be shown by the induction on $d$: for a minimal $t_i$, we set all $z_{i_1, \ldots, i_m}$ in the $i$-th equation to be the same and reduce this system to a system with fewer equations and with a modified right hand side. \end{proof}
+Sufficiency of this condition can be shown by the induction on $d$: for a minimal $t_i$, we set all $z_{i_1, \ldots, i_m}$ in the $i$-th equation to be the same and reduce this system to a system with fewer equations. \end{proof}

-With the help of this lemma we state that there is a one-to-one correspondence between the set of nonequivalent $d$-dimensional extremal matrices of order $n$ whose optimal hyperplane covers contain only two different entries and the set of Young diagrams with $mn-1$ cells, at most $n-1$ columns and at most $d$ rows (where $d > m$).
+With the help of this lemma, we state that there is a one-to-one correspondence between the set of nonequivalent $d$-dimensional extremal matrices of order $n$ whose optimal hyperplane covers contain only two different entries and the set of Young diagrams with $mn-1$ cells, at most $n-1$ columns and at most $d$ rows ($d > m$).

-\begin{teorema} \begin{enumerate} \item If a hyperplane cover $\Lambda$ of weight $n - \nicefrac{1}{m}$ and with entries $\lambda_{i,j} \in \{0, \nicefrac{1}{m}\}$ has at least one zero in each row then $\Lambda$ is the unique optimal hyperplane cover of the $d$-dimensional extremal matrix $A = A(\Lambda)$ of order $n$ and deficiency of $\delta = \nicefrac{1}{m}$. \item There are no extremal matrices with a two-value optimal hyperplane cover that are not given by the previous clause. \end{enumerate} \end{teorema}
+\begin{teorema} \begin{enumerate} \item If a hyperplane cover $\Lambda$ of weight $n - \nicefrac{1}{m}$ and with entries $\lambda_{i,j} \in \{0, \nicefrac{1}{m}\}$ has at least one zero in each row, then $\Lambda$ is the unique optimal hyperplane cover of the $d$-dimensional extremal matrix $A = A(\Lambda)$ of order $n$ and deficiency of $\delta = \nicefrac{1}{m}$. \item There are no extremal matrices with a two-value optimal hyperplane cover that are not given by the previous clause. \end{enumerate} \end{teorema}

 \begin{proof} 1.
 By conditions of the theorem, each row of $\Lambda$ has at most $n-1$ nonzero entries that is not greater than its weight $n - \nicefrac{1}{m}$.
 So Lemma~\ref{polyplexin1m} implies that $\Lambda$ is an optimal hyperplane cover of the matrix $A = A(\Lambda)$.